Muppetsg2/Shapes-Generator/README.md

 - Check **console messages** for errors.
 - Verify you're using **C++20** or later.

-> If you cannot see or understand the error, [open an issue](https://github.com/Muppetsg2/Shapes-Generator/issues).
+> ℹ If you cannot see or understand the error, [open an issue](https://github.com/Muppetsg2/Shapes-Generator/issues).

 ## 👨‍💻 Authors